 The Pauli exclusion principle

 Only one fermion of a given type is allowed to be in a specific quantum state.
-A quantum state is a discreet level which can be labeled.
+A quantum state is a discrete level that can be labeled.
 The labeling gives information about the spatial characteristics (e.g. the orbit) and the spin of the particle.
-Two electrons might exist in the same quantum orbital, but they would have to have different spin.
+Two electrons can exist in the same quantum orbital, but only if they have different spin states.
 No two electrons of the same spin can occupy the same orbital state.
-This has obvious consequences for atomic structure.
-For instance, if all the electrons in a Uranium atom could occupy the lowest-possible-energy orbital (which is also the most compact orbital) a heavy atom would be smaller in size than a light atom which is not true.